Jackson C. Frank: Debut album

 His eponymous 1965 album, Jackson C. Frank, was produced by Paul Simon while the two of them were living in England immersed in the burgeoning local folk scene.
 The album was recorded in six hours at Levy's Recording Studio, located at 103 New Bond Street in London.
 Frank was so shy during the recording that he asked to be shielded by screens so that Paul Simon, Art Garfunkel, and Al Stewart could not see him, claiming: 'I can't play.
 You're looking at me.'
-The best-known track from the sessions, "Blues Run the Game", was covered by Simon and Garfunkel, and later by Wizz Jones, Counting Crows, John Mayer, Mark Lanegan, Headless Heroes, Colin Meloy, Bert Jansch, Eddi Reader, Laura Marling and Robin Pecknold (as White Antelope), while Nick Drake also recorded it privately.
+The best-known track from the sessions, "Blues Run the Game", was covered by Simon and Garfunkel, and later by Wizz Jones, Counting Crows, John Mayer, Mark Lanegan, Colin Meloy, Bert Jansch, Eddi Reader, Laura Marling, and Robin Pecknold (as White Antelope), while Nick Drake also recorded it privately.
 The song was also heard in the 2018 film The Old Man & the Gun, while his song "Milk and Honey" was heard in the 2003 film The Brown Bunny.
-"Milk and Honey" was also covered by Fairport Convention, Nick Drake, and Sandy Denny, whom he dated for a while.
-During their relationship, Jackson convinced Sandy to give up her nursing profession to concentrate on music full time.
+"Milk and Honey" was also covered by Fairport Convention, Nick Drake, and Sandy Denny, whom he dated for some time.
+During their relationship, Jackson played a part in convincing Sandy to give up her nursing profession to concentrate on music full time.

 Although Frank was well received in England for a while, in 1966 things took a turn for the worse as his mental health began to unravel.
 Frank's mental health declined so noticeably and completely that in early 1966 he entered St. John's Hospital in Lincoln for an evaluation.
 At the same time he began to experience writer's block.
 As his insurance payment was on the verge of running out he decided to go back to the United States for two years.
 When he returned to England in 1968 he seemed a different person to his friends.
 His depression, stemming from the childhood trauma of the classroom fire, had grown worse, and he had completely lost whatever little self-confidence he once possessed.
 Al Stewart recalled: